Question

 1. (e) All the three sentences have correctly used the word SOURCE.
 In 1, SOURCE means a place, person, or thing from which something originates or can be obtained.
 The sentence talks about the nutrient content of oats meal.
 In 2, SOURCE has been used as a verb.
 It means to find out where (something) can be obtained.
 The sentence talks about finding the supply of carpet.
 In 3, SOURCE has been used as a noun.
 It means a person who provides information.
 The sentence talks about information regarding strategic nuclear weapons.
 Thus, (e) is the right answer.

-Which among the following is not an objective of SEBI?
+Which of the following is an exception to the principle of confidentiality?